Birinder1469/BirinderSingh_Blog/_posts/2019-03-30-Privacy_Ethics_Lab2.md

 - Train the model in a way that if the probability of classification is low the prediction is a new category :  `Other` which will be a neutral response.

-#### Just because a technological capacity exists, does that mean it should be pursued?
-What factors should companies take into account when determining whether or not to launch a product?
+<span style="color:blue; font-family: Georgia;font-size:1.5em;">Just because a technological capacity exists, does that mean it should be pursued?
+What factors should companies take into account when determining whether or not to launch a product? </span>

 In my opinion any invention if pursued wisely can bring more welfare than harm.
 Technological advancements have made human life much simpler be it healthcare, communication or transportation.
 Its by trial and error that we improve.
 If something fails it teaches a lesson.
 The onus lies on the companies, some of the efforts the companies can make before launching a product are: